CagriAtalar/CagriAtalar/README.md

 - 🌱 I’m currently learning Java in detail.
 - 📫 How to reach me: https://www.linkedin.com/in/%C3%A7a%C4%9Fr%C4%B1-atalar-354692166/
 - ⚡ Fun fact: I am interested in contemporary analytic philosophy :D
+- Scripts/projects before 2022 were completed in my high school years.